-If k > t, then we proceed to the next step.
+If k > t, then we proceed to Step 3.

-(Note that we may proceed to Step 3 both in case H is a linear subspace of dimension smaller than n - t and in case h is ε -far from describing a linear subspace.)
+(Note that we may proceed to Step 3 both in case H is a linear subspace of dimension smaller than n-t and in case h is ε -far from describing a linear subspace.)